What to Avoid During your Home Purchase

 Don't overspend on big-ticket items Although you may be dreaming of ways to turn your new home into a showplace, avoid major purchases like appliances, electronics, or expensive furnishings.
 We also recommend that you avoid vacations and car purchases until your loan closes.
 Your lender may send up red flags if you buy your furniture on your credit cards in the middle of your loan process.
 Using cash to buy big items can even be a mistake: most lenders take into consideration your available cash when approving your loan.

 Don't look for a new career.
-Your recent job history should show stability.
-Finding a new job (particularly one with a better paycheck) may not jeopardize your ability to qualify for a mortgage loan.
-However, switching careers in the middle of your application process may influence your approval.
+Lending Institutions look for a consistent career history on your paperwork.
+Changing jobs may not affect your ability to qualify for a mortgage loan - especially if you are improving your salary.
+However, switching jobs in the middle of your application process could influence whether or not you are approved.

 Don't change banks or move cash around in your accounts.
 Bank statements from recent months for accounts in your name (savings, checking, money market, and other assets) will probably be analyzed as the lender considers your loan application.
 The lender looks for a steady rise and fall of your funds each pay period, in order to rule out fraud.
 Switching banks or moving finances elsewhere - even if its just to pool funds - may make it difficult for the lender to review your funds.